Unilever is an international corporation that specializes in personal care products. But is Unilever cruelty-free or do they test on animals?

 No, Unilever is not certified cruelty-free by Leaping Bunny, PETA, or Choose Cruelty-Free.

-In fact, Unilever is listed on PETA’s list of brands working to change.
+In fact, Unilever is listed on PETA’s list of brands working on change.

 Is Unilever Sold in China?